PerfectAudience/reign/README.md

 Reign Framework
 ===============
-A suite of lightweight services for distributed systems coordination and messaging based on Zookeeper, Netty, and Web Sockets.
+A suite of lightweight services for distributed systems coordination and messaging based on ZooKeeper, Netty, and Web Sockets.
+The Reign Framework is licensed under the Apache License, Version 2.0.
+Specific details are available in LICENSE.txt.

 Features